 Best of all, you can take breaks when you need.
 Since new subscription periods start every single month, you can take time off in between terms without having to wait an entire semester, or year, to get back in.

 Even though you move through your UW Flexible Option program independently, you are not alone.
-When you begin, you’re paired with an Academic Success Coach who serves as your main go-to person as you move through the program.
+When you begin, you’re paired with a Success Coach who serves as your main go-to person as you move through the program.
 They’re your mentor, adviser, and general sounding board to help you earn your degree or certificate.
 Your coach will answer questions, offer advice, and connect you with any resources you may need.

 Furthermore, you can expect to get to know your faculty.
 They are available for any academic questions you have about the content, and can help point you in the the right direction for academic resources.
 You can also access tutoring resources for your classes, and some UW Flexible Option programs have additional specialized support services like a writing coach.